 Taking advantage of HIPAA-compliant business associates

 HIPAA violations can be extremely costly, and staying compliant represents a time-consuming hassle for many healthcare organizations.
-Using fully HIPAA-compliant and secure hosting solutions can remove the stress by allowing a company with two decades of data center expertise stand guard over your PHI.
+Using fully HIPAA-Compliant Hosting solutions can remove the stress by allowing a company with two decades of data center expertise stand guard over your PHI.
 We offer a full lineup of VPS Hosting Solutions on our 100 percent SSD Cloud Server solutions.

 Comic words by Kent Roberts and art by Leena Cruz.